 Who is more content, the person with a million dollars or the person with ten children?
 You probably guessed the person with ten children, and you are correct.
 He is more content because he doesn't want any more.
-That's the definition of contentment, not wanting any more or any different.
+That's the definition of contentment: being in a state or a situation where you are not wanting anything more or anything different.
 It literally means "held together."
-This is the second desire addressed by Jesus in the Sermon on the Mount.
-He warned His disciples not to seek contentment from money (Matt.
-6:22-23).
+This is the second of four desires addressed by Jesus in the Sermon on the Mount.
+He warned His disciples not to seek contentment from money (Matthew 6:22-23).

-The desire for contentment came from being blessed by God to be fruitful, multiply, and subdue (bring contentment to) the earth (Gen. 1:28).
-This desire flows vertically from the heart of God into each one of our hearts.
-It flows horizontally in our relationships with others (Gen. 2:18).
+The desire for contentment came from being blessed by God to be fruitful, multiply, and subdue (bring contentment to) the earth (Genesis 1:28).
+This desire flows vertically from the heart of God into each one of our hearts and horizontally in our relationships with others (Genesis 2:18).

-The first sin was pride, man desiring contentment apart from God (Gen. 3:5-6).
+The first sin was pride, man desiring contentment apart from God (Genesis 3:5-6).
 God had created Adam and Eve with humble hearts.
-The focal point of their contentment was God.
-He satisfied their desires.
+The focal point of their contentment was God, who satisfied their desires.
 Pride made man the focal point of his own desires.
-Now each person is born with and chooses a proud heart (Gen. 8:21).
-He focuses on his giftedness rather than his godliness.
+Now each person is born with and chooses a proud heart, focusing on his giftedness rather than godliness (Genesis 8:21).

-Money is pride's measurement of our giftedness (time, talent, and treasures).
+Money is pride's measurement of our giftedness (time, talent, and treasure).
 Wisdom is humility's measurement of our godliness (Christ in us).
-Christ is the image of God (Heb.
-1:3).
-He is humble in heart (Matt.
-11:29), and He is the wisdom of God (1 Cor.
-1:24).
-Humility is the beginning of His wisdom in our lives (Prov.
-11:2).
-In the Sermon on the Mount Jesus taught wisdom for contentment.
+Christ is the image of God (Hebrews 1:3).
+He is humble in heart (Matthew 11:29), and He is the wisdom of God (1 Corinthians 1:24).
+Humility is the beginning of His wisdom in our lives (Proverbs 11:2).
+In the Sermon on the Mount, Jesus taught wisdom for contentment.

 Pride seeks contentment from money.
 "But if your eyes are bad, your whole body will be full of darkness" (Matt.
 6:23).
 Two thousand years ago, a "bad eye" was a greedy one.
-It desired something more or something different than the time, talent, and treasures given one by God.
-Paul equated greed with idolatry (Col. 3:5) because the eyes of the heart are focused on something other than God for contentment.
+It desired something more or something different than the time, talent, and treasure given by God.
+Paul equated greed with idolatry (Colossians 3:5) because the eyes of the heart are focused on something other than God for contentment.

-Today, we often want something more or something different, and we believe that money will solve it.
+Today, we often want something more or something different, and we believe that money will deliver it.
 With more money, we can acquire a different car, a different spouse, a different house, a different job, or even a different church.

 The result is discontentment.
-"If then the light within you is darkness, how great is that darkness" (Matt.
-6:23).
+"If then the light within you is darkness, how great is that darkness" (Matthew 6:23).
 Darkness is discontentment.
-Solomon said, "Whoever loves money never has money enough; whoever loves wealth is never satisfied with his income.
-This too is meaningless" (Eccl.
-5:10).
+Solomon reflected, "Whoever loves money never has money enough; whoever loves wealth is never satisfied with his income.
+This too is meaningless" (Ecclesiastes 5:10).
 Jesus and Solomon both said that seeking contentment apart from God leads to discontentment.
 Regardless of how much money we have, we will never be satisfied.